sunil-samuel/BRMS-Rules-KJar/Readme.md

 This is a very simple application that uses the following rule to determine the loan amount for a person.
 This application can be extended to be more realistic and more robust.

+There are two types of rules we want to create.
+The first one is already created for you.
+The second set of rules is something that you should develop on your own.
+The first set of rules assign eligible loan amount to a person as long as they are not in a set of special states that follow a different set of rules (this is what you will be developing).

 ```
 Criteria 1
+ 1. The user is not in a state with special state rules
- 1. The user is 18 or over years old
+ 2. The user is 18 or over years old
- 2. The user is a full-time student
+ 3. The user is a full-time student
- 3. The user family income is less than $45,000
+ 4. The user family income is less than $45,000
  THEN : Loan Amount = 5000
 ```

 ```
 Criteria: 2
+1. The user is not in a state with special state rules
-1. The user is less than 18 years old
+2. The user is less than 18 years old
-2. The user is a full-time student
+3. The user is a full-time student
-3. The user family income is less than $45,000
+4. The user family income is less than $45,000
 THEN : Loan Amount = 8000
 ```

 ```
 Criteria: 3
+1. The user is not in a state with special state rules
-1. The user is 18 or over years old
+2. The user is 18 or over years old
-2. The user is a part-time student
+3. The user is a part-time student
-3. The user family income is less than $55,000
+4. The user family income is less than $55,000
 THEN : Loan Amount = 3000
 ```

 ```
 Criteria: 4
+1. Otherwise, the user is not in a state with special state rules
-Otherwise, the person is not eligible for a loan
+2. the person is not eligible for a loan
 ```

 ## Query